Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Theoretical Analysis of Black-Hole Attack

-We next validate the centrality-driven hubness phenomenon on real embeddings.
-We construct a corpus from HotpotQA~\cite{yang2018hotpotqa} and embed the documents using three BGE models~\cite{Xiao2023CPackPR} with dimensions 384, 768, and 1024.
+We validate the centrality-driven hubness phenomenon on real embeddings.
+We construct a corpus from HotpotQA~\cite{yang2018hotpotqa} and embed the documents using three BGE models~\cite{xiao2024c} with dimensions 384, 768, and 1024.
 Let \(X = \{x_1, \ldots, x_n\}\) denote the database vectors with centroid \(c\), and \(Q = \{q_1, \ldots, q_m\}\) the query vectors.
 For each vector we compute its \emph{hubness probability}, i.e., the probability that the centroid is closer than any other database vector: \(\Pr_X[d(x_i, c) < \min_{j \neq i} d(x_i, x_j)]\) for corpus vectors and \(\Pr_Q[d(q_i, c) < \min_{j} d(q_i, x_j)]\) for query vectors.
 Figure~\ref{fig:hubness_heatmaps} reports this probability as a heatmap, where rows correspond to embedding dimensions and columns to database sizes ranging from 100 to 100K.
 We evaluate under two distance metrics (Euclidean and Cosine) and two centroid scopes: the \emph{global} centroid of the entire database and \emph{cluster-wise} centroids obtained by partitioning the database with \(k\)-means (each cluster containing about 100 vectors).
 The upper and lower halves of the figure correspond to corpus and query vectors, respectively.
 The results reveal pervasive centrality-driven hubness.
-We first examine the effect of \textbf{cluster}.
-With the global centroid, the hubness probability is high for small databases but decays as the database grows (e.g., from 0.99 to 0.39--0.66 at 100K under Euclidean distance), because a larger database fills the space more densely and weakens the centroid's dominance.
-Switching to cluster-wise centroids dramatically amplifies the effect: under Euclidean distance the hubness probability stays above 0.84 across all database sizes, and even under Cosine distance it remains above 0.74.
-This is because each local centroid only needs to dominate a small, coherent neighborhood rather than the entire space, directly explaining the effectiveness of the cluster-wise Black-Hole Attack.
+Under the global centroid, hubness probability is high for small databases but decays as the database grows, since a denser space weakens the centroid's dominance.
+Cluster-wise centroids dramatically amplify the effect: hubness probability exceeds 0.84 under Euclidean and 0.74 under Cosine across all database sizes, because each local centroid only needs to dominate a small neighborhood, which directly explains the effectiveness of the cluster-wise Black-Hole Attack.
+Crucially, the lower half of Figure~\ref{fig:hubness_heatmaps} shows that \textbf{unseen queries} exhibit similar patterns to corpus vectors, confirming that centroids attract independently drawn queries as well.

-Next, we examine whether the hubness phenomenon extends beyond corpus vectors to \textbf{unseen queries}.
-The lower half of Figure~\ref{fig:hubness_heatmaps} shows that query vectors exhibit nearly identical hubness patterns to corpus vectors across all settings.
-This consistency confirms that centroids attract not only the database vectors from which they are computed, but also independently drawn query vectors, explaining why the Black-Hole Attack transfers robustly without requiring access to the query distribution.